Checking the $^8$Be anomaly with a two-arm electron positron pair spectrometer: Experimental results

 \unskip

-There are two resonance peaks were observed at the proton beam energies of round 441 and 1030 keV\cite{ti04}.
+In order to check the effective thickness of the Li$_2$O targets, we measured the excitation function of $^8$Be via $^7$Li(p,$\gamma$)$^8$Be reaction by scanning the proton beam energies from 441 keV to 1300 keV.
+The events with multiplicity-2 in DSSD and measured energy in the plastic scintillator larger than 10 MeV were counted, and their rate was plotted in Fig.~\ref{fig:thickness}.
+Two resonance peaks were observed at the proton beam energies of around 441 and 1040 keV \cite{ti04,za95}.
 The width of the resonance shows the effect of the target thickness.
+For the 441 keV resonance, it was found to be approximate 150 keV, which means about 0.44 mg/cm$^2$ target thickness, since the energy loss of the protons is 340 keV/mg/cm$^2$.

-The efficiency (acceptance) as a function of the correlation angle in comparison to isotropic emission was determined from the same data set by using uncorrelated e$^+$e$^-$ pairs formed of separate, single events\cite{gu16}.
+\unskip The efficiency (acceptance) as a function of the correlation angle in comparison to isotropic emission was determined from the same data set by using uncorrelated e$^+$e$^-$ pairs formed of separate, single events\cite{gu16}.
 To do this, uncorrelated e$^+$e$^-$ pairs have been recorded during the experiment.
-The analysis would select event pairs with uncorrelated electrons/positors hitting different telescopes in the events.
-The opening angle distribution of electron/positron pairs from such events is shown by the black line in Fig~\ref{fig:acceptance} (left).
+The analysis would select event pairs with uncorrelated electrons/positrons hitting different telescopes in the events.
+The opening angle distribution of electron/positron pairs from such events is shown by the black line in Fig.~\ref{fig:acceptance} (left).
 The green line is a simulation curve produced using Geant4.
 They show quite a good agreement between the estimated experimental and simulation efficiencies.

-Coincidence events, with both arms of the spectrometer detecting e$^+$/e$^-$ particles, were also recorded.
-The opening angle distribution of e$^+$e$^-$ pairs from such events is shown in Fig~\ref{fig:acceptance} (right).
+Coincidence events, with both arms of the spectrometer detecting e$^+$/e$^-$particles, were also recorded.
+The opening angle distribution of e$^+$e$^-$ pairs from such events is shown in Fig.~\ref{fig:acceptance} (right).
+The cosmic background data had been collected and analyzed similar to the experiment data and subtracted.
+The total time collection of both data had been normalized.

 \unskip